PIVOT 2026 Blog About Us PIVOT 2026 Conference - Learn More Login

 Mentoring is not a title.
 It is not a one-time training session.
 It is a daily act of teaching, questioning, and reinforcing.

 It happens in hallway conversations.
 In team meetings.
 In one-on-one coaching sessions.
-Every interaction becomes an opportunity to connect someone's work to cash flow impact.
+Every interaction is an opportunity to connect someone's work to cash flow impact.

 The CFO who asks the operations manager, "How does this decision affect our cash position?" is mentoring.